ThanosFisherman/serenador/README.md

 ### :rotating_light:Currently only functional on Mac OSX:rotating_light:

 **Serenador** is a Gradle plugin that utilizes text-to-speech to give you feedback about your project's build status.
 Once installed you will be notified accordingly either when your build succeeds or fails.
-Highly inspired by [saydle](https://github.com/handstandsam/saydle).
+Inspired by [saydle](https://github.com/handstandsam/saydle).

 Prerequisites
 ---------------